hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Display the URI of the specified object or container.
-Optionally, you can specify an availability zone.
+Optionally, specify an availability zone.

 ###Examples
 Display the URI for the file `file.txt` that resides in container `my_container`: